 Efficiency of our financial performance is measured through returns on investment, equity, and assets, as well as sales growth against profitability forecasts.
-We also rely on our robust internal audit function and research analysts to provide recommendations based on our historical financial performance and management plans.
-The finance and sales departments also set quantitative targets for the year, and then evaluate our actual performance at year end to evaluate the effectiveness of our plans and forecasts, and how we can finetune them in the upcoming years.
+We also rely on our robust internal audit function and research analysts to provide recommendations based on our past financial performance and management plans.
+The Finance and Sales departments also set quantitative targets for the year, and then evaluate our actual performance at year end to evaluate the effectiveness of our plans and forecasts and how we can fine-tune them in the upcoming years.

-The responsibility to ensure the successful implementation of this approach falls to the key responsible parties outlined under our strategy.
+The responsibility to ensure the successful implementation of this approach falls upon the key responsible parties outlined under our strategy.

 Our economic performance impacts each and every group we consider a stakeholder through many direct and indirect avenues.
-Through increases in our capital income, we are able to continue to make our diverse products available to consumers, maximize shareholder returns and boost employment, compensation, and benefits.
-We are also able to expand the roster of suppliers and business partners we collaborate with, and therefore enhance their own and their people's economic wellbeing.
+Through increases in our capital income, we are able to continue to make our diverse products available to consumers, maximize shareholder returns, and boost employment compensation and benefits.
+We are also able to expand the roster of suppliers and business partners we collaborate with and, therefore, enhance their own and their people's economic wellbeing.
 Economic successes also help us maintain the ability to contribute to local community development and launch programs that benefit people's personal and professional progress.

-We aim to drive positive outcomes across the sectors we directly and indirectly impact by fostering strong economic conditions that enable collective development.
+We aim to drive positive outcomes across the sectors we directly and indirectly impact by fostering strong economic conditions that enable collective development

-In other words, our revenues do not simply reference Juhayna's success as a business, but the collective successes of our stakeholder groups and the profound direct and indirect impacts that the company's performance has on boosting Egypt's GDP.
+In other words, our revenues do not simply reference Juhayna's success as a business but the collective successes of our stakeholder groups and the profound direct and indirect impacts that the company's performance has on boosting Egypt's gross domestic product (GDP).